jsynowiec/airqmon/README.md

 ## Installation

-Download the [latest release][airqmon-latest-release], unpack and drag to your Applications folder.
+Download the [latest release][airqmon-latest-release], unzip and drag to your `Applications` folder.

 ### Update

-Simply overwrite previous application with a newer one.
+Simply overwrite previous application in your `Applications` folder with a newer version of Airqmon.

 ## Setup